haxtheweb/edtechjoker/draft-outline.md

 # Week 1 - The one with the Git
 ## Tues - The one where we go through the contract

-# Week 1: Welcome to class
-- Tues: Welcome and syllabus day
+- Welcome and syllabus day
 - Context setting what we'll be working on, learning about and the industry at large as well as establishing what brought me from the classrooms you've taken to the stage where I am today and online

 ## Wed - between class if possible